adrianomars/TurretXY/README.md

 The CR1 register was configured to enable software slave management, enable SSI, enable SPI, set PCLK/4, set MSB first, set master mode, set clock to 1 when idle, and set to SPI mode 3.

 ##### Testing update timing with the Logic Analyzer
-The updata timing and data transfer was tested using the logic analyzer to understand how timing and data transfers would be impacted by clearing the screen, updating the visuals, and writing calculated duty percentage and angle to the screen.
+The update timing and data transfer was tested using the logic analyzer to understand how timing and data transfers would be impacted by clearing the screen, updating the visuals, and writing calculated duty percentage and angle to the screen.

 <h3 align="center">Logic Analyzer: Aiming Angle</h3>